 Pepco’s actions before and after Hurricane Irene allowed it to restore power to nearly 95 percent of 220,000 affected customers within 48 hours, according to the company’s website.

-Although Pepco has shown increasing foresight regarding storm preparation, it might not be enough for Montgomery County officials.
-The county may explore a nonprofit option similar to the Southern Maryland Electric Cooperative, which serves customers in Calvert, Charles, Prince George's and St. Mary's counties as a public power company.
+Although Pepco has shown increasing foresight regarding storm preparation, it might not be enough for Montgomery County officials. similar to the Southern Maryland Electric Cooperative, which serves customers in Calvert, Charles, Prince George's and St. Mary's counties as a public power company.

 "It would be irresponsible for our county not to explore a public power option," he said.

 If the council moved forward — and, as Berliner insists, "We don't have the facts yet," — they would likely need to go through the state legislature to do so.
 And even that is a long way away, as Berliner awaits both a response from the attorney general and further research.

 “I think that is sort of a fundamental issue that we need clarification on before we take any further steps," he said.